Forms and guidelines for controlled goods registration

 - Checklist for security assessment application of employees, officers or directors who will examine, possess or transfer controlled good (conducted by a designated official)

-- Download the consent to use a Government of Canada security clearance or a Transport Canada transportation security clearance form
+Consent to use a Government of Canada security clearance or a Transport Canada transportation security clearance

 In the case of a discrepancy between these guidelines and the Controlled Goods Regulations the regulations take precedence.